Capital to Labour ratio measures the ratio of capital employed to labour employed.

 High Capital to Labour Ratio

-If labour costs are high, firms will look to substitute capital for labour.
-For example, in Europe, waiters are equipped with mobile devices to send the order directly to kitchen.
-This is more efficient use of labour and so less is required.
-In countries with lower labour costs it may not be necessary or advisable to invest in the mobile order equipment, therefore, they will have a lower capital to labour ratio
+If labour costs are high, firms will look to substitute labour for capital.
+For example, in Europe, waiters are equipped with mobile devices to send the order directly to the kitchen.
+This is a more efficient use of labour and so less is required.
+In countries with lower labour costs, it may not be necessary or advisable to invest in the mobile order equipment, therefore, they will have a lower capital to labour ratio

 Capital-labour ratio and migration

-Areas with high capital-labour ratio will tend to have higher real wages.
+Areas with a high capital-labour ratio will tend to have higher real wages.

-- This will encourage workers to migration from a low capital-labour ratio (low wage areas) to those with higher real wages.
+- This will encourage workers to migrate from a low capital-labour ratio (low wage areas) to those with higher real wages.

 - This will tend to reduce real wage disparity and reduce the gap of capital-labour ratio.